Falenos/installall/Readme.md

 Also delete the node_modules of your specified `root dir` before and after usage

 ## Features to come
-* User specified parallel threads
+* User specified amount of parallel threads
 * Pre-install and Post-install callbacks
 * Richer output